wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 <br>

 <br>
-Visit the vCita product pages to learn more about the <a href="http://www.vcita.com/product?invite=WP">vCita Contact Form</a>
+Visit the vCita product pages to learn more about the <a href="http://www.vcita.com/product?invite=WP">vCita Contact Form</a><br>
-For other FAQ about vCita web-service please refer to <a href="http://www.vcita.com/about/faq?invite=WP">vCita FAQ</a>
+Have more questions?
+Need assistance? <a href="http://support.vcita.com/home">Visit our FAQ and Support forum</a>
 <br>

 = What are vCita Terms and Conditions? =